Verizon Privacy Office

 Information we collect may be aggregated or otherwise de-identified for business and marketing uses by us or by third parties.
 For example, aggregate or de-identified data may be used to improve our services, measure and analyze the use of services, and to help make services and advertising more relevant to you.
 You can opt out of certain of these uses, for example our Relevant Mobile Advertising, Relevant Online Advertising and Business and Marketing Insights programs discussed below.

 When you contact us or we contact you, we may monitor or record that communication or keep a record of the transaction to help us train employees or other support resources or systems and to better serve you.
 When you communicate with us, we may use artificial intelligence guided by humans, such as chat bots, to respond to your inquiry.
 If you communicate with us through third-party services like Facebook Messenger or Twitter Direct Message, your communications are also governed by these companies’ privacy policies.

-When you establish an online account or register on our sites or apps, we may collect information about your user identification, password and secret questions and answers.
-We use this information to authenticate you when you sign in.
+When you establish an account or register on our sites or apps, we collect information about your user identification, password and secret questions and answers.
+We use this information to authenticate you.

-We may also receive information from Oath and will honor the choices Oath users have made about the uses of this information when we receive and use this data.
+We may also receive information from Oath and will honor the choices Oath users make about the uses of this information when we receive and use this data.